MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 > - When you navigate between tabs, the tab keeps the active filtering selection.
 Select **Clear filters** to reset the applied filters.
 > - Desktop flow related activities like desktop flow runs and work queues etc. have always been available in Dataverse, however cloud flow run history has only recently been introduced in Dataverse.
 [Learn more](dataverse/cloud-flow-run-metadata.md).
 > - Cloud flow run history shown on the overview and runs tab (preview) might take up to an hour to be available in Dataverse and the automation center.
+> - By default, visualizations are based on top-level cloud flow runs only.
+By using filters, you can also see visualizations for child flows.

 ## Required permissions